-- Earned an Associate Degree in Nursing (A.D.N.) from an accredited institution - A valid license to practice as an RN in Texas - 2.0 cumulative GPA and 2.5 cumulative on specific nursing courses - A resume of all relevant nursing experience
+- Earned an Associate Degree in Nursing (A.D.N.) from an accredited institution - A valid license to practice as an RN in Texas - 2.0 cumulative GPA and 2.5 cumulative on specific nursing courses

-Copies of your resume or portfolio and valid license to practice as an RN in Texas must be uploaded online through your To-Do List in the Student Center in E-services.
+A copy of your valid license to practice as an RN in Texas must be uploaded online through your To-Do List in the Student Center of your E-services account.
 See uploading instructions.
 UHCL's preferred delivery for course work is EDI or SPEEDE download.